zhukovdm/smartwalk-docs/content/adm.md

 The project is located in `./app/backend/`.
 Run `dotnet run` from there to start the backend in the terminal, and stop it by pressing `Ctrl+C`.
 Read more about other commands in [README.md](https://github.com/zhukovdm/smartwalk/blob/main/app/backend/README.md).

-The source code uses `SMARTWALK_MONGO_CONN_STR` and `SMARTWALK_OSRM_BASE_URL` environment variables.
-Adjust [launchSettings.json](https://github.com/zhukovdm/smartwalk/blob/main/app/backend/SmartWalk.Api/Properties/launchSettings.json) respectively if you wish to run dependencies on different ports.

 !!! info
     This component requires `database` to be up and running.
 Otherwise, it fails to start.

+The source code uses `SMARTWALK_MONGO_CONN_STR` and `SMARTWALK_OSRM_BASE_URL` environment variables.
+Adjust [launchSettings.json](https://github.com/zhukovdm/smartwalk/blob/main/app/backend/SmartWalk.Api/Properties/launchSettings.json) respectively if you wish to run dependencies on different ports.

 #### Frontend

-The file [README.md](https://github.com/zhukovdm/smartwalk/blob/main/app/frontend/README.md) specifies additional commands for testing

-Run `make frontend-dev` from the root folder of the repository to start the frontend in the terminal, and stop it by pressing `Ctrl+C`.
+Find the project in `./app/frontend/`.
+Run `npm start` from there to start the frontend in the terminal, and stop it by pressing `Ctrl+C`.
+Learn more about other commands in [README.md](https://github.com/zhukovdm/smartwalk/blob/main/app/frontend/README.md).

+The source code uses `REACT_APP_SMARTWALK_API_ORIGIN` environment variable.
+Set its value in [.env.development](https://github.com/zhukovdm/smartwalk/blob/main/app/frontend/.env.development) if you wish to run backend on another port.

 ### Production environment

-This environment is a tightly coupled bundle consisting of four interconnected containers.
+This environment is a tightly coupled bundle consisting of four interconnected docker containers.

 | Container | Expose            | Role                          |
 |-----------|-------------------|-------------------------------|